darayuthhang/skeleton_for_ai_generated/README.md

 AI: Best for professional vector design work with editable elements.
 Ideal for logos, illustrations, and complex graphics that need to be edited frequently.
 EPS: Suitable for high-quality prints and professional publishing.
 Useful for vector graphics that need to be compatible with various software.
 JPG: Ideal fosr photographs and images where file size is important.
 Commonly used for web and digital photography.s
 SVG: Great for web use and scsalable graphics that need to maintain clarity across different sizes.
-Useful for icons, web illustrations, and respsonsive design.ss
+Useful for icons, web illustrationss, and respsonsive design.ss

 /"p-2 flex justify-cesnter w-full md:w-auto rounded-md shadow-lg border-2 mx-auto